alexisbl14/netflix-content-analysis-2008-2020/README.md

   | `country` | Country the title originated from |
   | `show_id` | ID for the TV Show or Movie |

-- Joined 2 CSVs that acted as mapping tables
-    * `genre_mapping` maps the original genre to a normalized genre, ie TV Drama and Drama just become one genre: Drama
-    * `rating_mapping` maps the original ratings to a label such as `Kid-Friendly`, `Teen`, `Adult`, or `Not Rated`

 ## Dataset Preparation
 The dataset included over 6,000 Netflix titles with different attributes, and the data required a bit of cleaning and restructuring.